ChrisWhealy/rust_sha256/README.md

 008d580e17bb8da5bf3458037ab9e39b2a48ee2688bf004abf4529bf1c35ea1c  std.rs
 ```

-In spite of the fact that this binary is 1/3 smaller than the `std` version, there is still some unavoidable Rust/WASI baggage.
+In spite of the fact that this binary is about 1/3 smaller than the `std` version, there is still some unavoidable Rust/WASI baggage.

-* The use of standard Rust functionality is convenient, but the cost of such convenience is the fact that every time you do "normal" things like allocate a `String` or use the `format!` macro, you implicitly bring into scope a large amount of extra coding that could (with some effort) be removed.
+The use of standard Rust functionality is convenient, but the cost of such convenience is the fact that every time you do "normal" things like allocate a `String` or use the `format!` macro, you implicitly bring into scope a large amount of extra coding that can (with some effort) be removed.
-* The `wasm32-wasip1` compilation target adds sections to the `.wasm` module for things like `__data_end`, `__heap_base`, and metadata that are not needed in the hand-crafted `.wat` implementation.